Skip to main content

 Those against Amendment 5 say the reduction in property tax revenue could have a significant impact on local governments, which rely heavily on that revenue to fund programs and public services.

-If it passes: The first $25,000 of your homestead exemption would be indexed with inflation, so when inflation goes up, the homestead exemption goes up as well.
+Since it passed: The first $25,000 of your homestead exemption will be indexed with inflation, so when inflation goes up, the homestead exemption goes up as well.
 The amount of the exemption might increase as costs and prices go up.

-Amendment 6 asks voters if they want to repeal a portion of the state constitution related to public financing for statewide campaigns, which has been in effect since 1998.
+Amendment 6, which asked voters if they wanted to repeal a portion of the state constitution related to public financing for statewide campaigns, has failed.

 The idea behind the original provision was to create competitiveness for candidates who weren’t necessarily wealthy if they were running for governor or any of the statewide Cabinet seats.